 Some Facts About Research in the Department of Chemistry

-All faculty members (10) and the administrative staff (3) in the Department of Chemistry have a Ph.D. degree and are actively involved in research activities involving student collaborators, in a variety of areas that span the major chemical subdisciplines.
+Faculty members (10) and the administrative staff (3) in the Department of Chemistry have a Ph.D. degree and most are actively involved in research activities involving student collaborators, in a variety of areas that span the major chemical subdisciplines.

-Nearly all chemistry and biochemistry majors carry out research during their years at Lafayette College, and there is a research requirement for students choosing B.S. majors in chemistry or biochemistry.
+Nearly all chemistry and biochemistry majors carry out research during their years at Lafayette College.

 Each summer, a number of majors carryout full-time research in the department, funded by faculty research grants and/or the College EXCEL Scholars program, which provides a salary and free room accommodations.
 The EXCEL Scholars program also funds paid research opportunities during the academic year and the January interim session.